jysperu/GitLabAutoSync/README.md

 2. Unzip the file
 3. Now you have 02 files (GitLabAutoSync.phar.gz and GitLabAutoSync.php)
 4. If you want to use it as command:
-	a.
-Use the command `php GitLabAutoSync.php`
+	1. Use the command `php GitLabAutoSync.php`
-	b.
-If is the firsttime the script will require the config info, then you can save it
+	2. If is the firsttime the script will require the config info, then you can save it
-	c.
-The script will sync the repository of GitLab into the output_dir (normally your public_html path)
+	3. The script will sync the repository of GitLab into the output_dir (normally your public_html path)
 5. If you want to use it as a web
-	a.
-Access to https://yourweb.com/GitLabAutoSync.php (replace yourweb.com to your domain)
+	1. Access to https://yourweb.com/GitLabAutoSync.php (replace yourweb.com to your domain)
-	b.
-If is the firsttime the web will require the config info, it will be saved (then you need to refresh the page)
+	2. If is the firsttime the web will require the config info, it will be saved (then you need to refresh the page)
-	c.
-The web ask you if you want to add a webhook in GitLab Project for auto-sync, is recommended set it true (then you need to refresh the page)
+	3. The web ask you if you want to add a webhook in GitLab Project for auto-sync, is recommended set it true (then you need to refresh the page)
-	d.
-Anytime you access to this web, the repository of GitLab will be synced into the output_dir (normally the same public_html path)
+	4. Anytime you access to this web, the repository of GitLab will be synced into the output_dir (normally the same public_html path)